The Best Friend You Will Ever Have:

 The truth is that God created us in His image (Genesis 1:26-27).
 He has more personality, feeling, and character than any of us.

 Does God Like Pizza?

-That conversation with Bobby taught me something pretty important.
+That conversation with my friend taught me something pretty important.
 I learned that day to try not to assume anything about God’s personality and His love for us.